anaef/nginx-lws/doc/GettingStarted.md

 This configuration defines a web server with three locations:
 - A root location that serves static content from the `static` subfolder.
-- A `/services` location that provides the services implemented in Lua.
+- A `/services/` location that provides the services implemented in Lua.
-- A `/internal` location that is only accessible via internal redirects.
+- A `/internal/` location that is only accessible via internal redirects.

-The `/services` location uses the central `lws` directive to enable LWS.
-The directive matches URIs to files with Lua chunks.
-Specifically, the URI `/services/{name}` is mapped to the Lua chunk `/var/www/lws-examples/services/{name}.lua`.
-The variable `$1` represents the first capture group of the location.
-Extra path information following the service name is provided as path info to the Lua code via the 2nd capture group and the corresponding `$2` variable.
+The `/services` location uses the central `lws` directive to enable the LWS handler.
+The directive maps URIs to files with main Lua chunks that provide a service.
+Specifically, the URI `/services/{name}` is mapped to the main Lua chunk `/var/www/lws-examples/services/{name}.lua` using variable `$1` which corresponds to the first capture group of the location URI, i.e., `(\w+)`.
+Optional extra path information following the service name is provided as path info to the Lua code using variable `$2` which corresponds to the 2nd capture group of the location URI, i.e., `(/.*)?`.

 Further used directives include:

 - `lws_init`, which refers to a Lua chunk that initializes the state.
 This is run once per state.
-- `lws_pre`, which refers to a Lua chunk that prepares a state for a particular request.
-This is run once per request.
+- `lws_pre`, which refers to a Lua chunk that prepares a state for a request.
+This is run per request, before the main Lua chunk.
-- `lws_path`, which extends the Lua path where Lua searches for packages with another folder.
+- `lws_path`, which sets the Lua path where Lua searches for packages.
+Due to the `+` sign, the set path is appended to the default Lua path.

 ## Enabling the Examples Website